TobyHFerguson/cdsw_install/README.md

 # cdsw_install
-Automated installed of CDSW with Director 2.4
+Automated installed of CDH 5.12, CDSW 1.1 with Director 2.5

-This repo contains Director 2.4 configuration files that can be used to install a cluster to demonstrate CDSW on different cloud providers.
-We support AWS and GCP today.
+Basic idea is to have a single definition of a cluster which is shared across multiple cloud providers and to make it very simple for a user to say 'I want this cluster to be on cloud provider X, or cloud provider Y', confident that the cluster definition is the same; i.e. to separate out the cluster configuration that is independent of cloud providers from that which is unique to each provider and to make it easy for the user to indicate which cloud provider to use.

-The basic idea is that you are working with a single instance of Director.
-You'll use the files contained here to create clusters in either AWS or GCP, by choosing the top level conf file (`aws.conf` or `gcp.conf`).
+We support and test on two cloud providers (AWS and GCP), and the user choose which cloud provider to use by choosing the top level or provider conf file (`aws.conf` or `gcp.conf`).

 ## File Organization
+### Overview
+The system comprises a set of files, some common across cloud providers, and some specific to a particular cloud provider.
+The common files (and those which indicate which cloud provider to user) are all in the top level directory; the cloud provider specific files are cloud provider specific directories.
 ### File Kinds
 There are three kinds of files:
 + Property Files - You are expected to modify these.
 They match the `*.properties` shell pattern and use the (Java Properties format)[https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.Reader-]
 + Conf files - You are not expected to modify these.
 They match the `*.conf` shell pattern and use the (HOCON format)[https://github.com/typesafehub/config/blob/master/HOCON.md) format (a superset of JSON).
 + SECRET files - these have the prefix `SECRET` and are used to hold secrets for each provider.
 The exact format is provider specific.

-Basically the (sometimes complex) structured files are all in HOCON format, and have `.conf` suffix, whereas the easier ones to edit(because they only carry key value pairs) are the `.properties` files.
+The intent is that those items that you need to edit are in format (`*.properties` files) that is easy to edit, whereas those items that you don't need to touch are in the harder to edit HOCON format (i.e. `*.conf` files).

 ### Directory Structure
 The top level directory contains the main `conf` files (`aws.conf` & `gcp.conf`).
-We'll refer to them singly or together as `TOP.conf`, depending on context.
+These are the files that indicate which cloud provider is to be used.

 The `aws` and `gcp` directories contain the files relevant to each cloud provider.
-We'll reference the general notion of a provider directory using the `CLOUD` nomenclature.
+We'll reference the general notion of a provider directory using the `$PROVIDER` nomenclature, where `$PROVIDER` takes the value `aws` or `gcp`.

-The main configuration file is `TOP.conf`.
+The main configuration file is `$PROVIDER.conf`.
 This file itself includes the files needed for the specific cloud provider.
 We will only describe the properties files here:

-* `CLOUD/provider.properties` - a file containing the provider configuration for Amazon Web Services
+* `$PROVIDER/provider.properties` - a file containing the provider configuration for Amazon Web Services
-* `CLOUD/ssh.properties` - a file containing the details required to configure passwordless ssh access into the machines that director will create.
+* `$PROVIDER/ssh.properties` - a file containing the details required to configure passwordless ssh access into the machines that director will create.
-* `CLOUD/owner_tag.properties` - a file containing the mandatory value for the `owner` tag which is used to tag all VM instances.
+* `$PROVIDER/owner_tag.properties` - a file containing the mandatory value for the `owner` tag which is used to tag all VM instances.
 Within the Cloudera FCE account a VM without an owner tag will be deleted.
 It is customary (but not enforced) to use your Cloudera id for this tag value.
-* `CLOUD/kerberos.properties` - an *optional* file containing the details of Kerberos Key Distribution Center (KDC) to be used for kerberos authentication.
-(See Kerberos Tricks below for details on how to easily setup an MIT KDC and use it).
-If this is provided then a secure cluster is set up.
+* `$PROVIDER/kerberos.properties` - an *optional* file containing the details of the Kerberos Key Distribution Center (KDC) to be used for kerberos authentication.
+(See Kerberos Tricks below for details on how to easily setup an MIT KDC and use it). *If* `kerberos.properties` is provided then a secure cluster is set up.
 If `kerberos.properties` is not provided then an insecure cluster will be setup.

 For GCP you will need to ensure that the plugin supports rhel7.
-Do this by adding the following line to `/var/lib/cloudera-director-plugins/google-provider-1.0.4/etc/google.conf` (copied from `google.conf.example` in the same directory):
+Do this by adding the following line to your `google.conf` file.
+This file should be located in the provider directory: `/var/lib/cloudera-director-plugins/google-provider-*/etc` (where the `*` matches the version - something like `1.0.4` - of your plugins).
+You will likely have to create your own copy of google.conf by copying `google.conf.example` located in the same directory
 ```
      rhel7 = "https://www.googleapis.com/compute/v1/projects/rhel-cloud/global/images/rhel-7-v20170523"
 ```